hiranperera/ms-accounts-enquiry/README.md

 The following assumptions has been taken for the development of this service.
 * Authentication and authorisation considered as out of scope.
 Hence, user validation for the requests is not considered.
 * Amounts of the accounts and transactions are taken directly from the database without any calculations.

+### Enhancements
+* To improve the security, JWT token can be used to retrieve the user-id instead of passing in the URL in the retrieve accounts API.